hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step4-addons.md

 Some of these services may be recognizable.
 For instance, _efk_ is the popular _ElasticSearch, FluentD, Kabana_ use for logging output from containers and microservices.

-Also, to communicate between services a DNS is used, there are two DNS flavors in this list and one is enabled.

 _Metrics-server_ is a monitoring solution for containers on Kubernetes.
-(Heapster preceded metrics-server but has fallen out of favor.)
+(Heapster preceded metrics-server and now metrics-server is the preferred solution.)
 If you run top for the nodes, the request will return and error.

 `kubectl top node`{{execute}}

-MEtrics-server will, over time, add data that the top feature can reference.
+The error is because the metrics-server has not been started.
+Once started, Metrics-server will gradually add data that the _top_ feature can reference.
 Enable the addon and try the top command again.

 `minikube addons enable metrics-server`{{execute}}